-- (a) Subject to budgetary constraints, the Board agrees to pay all or part of the registration fee of any course of instruction approved by the Secretary-Treasurer or designate, which will better qualify employees to perform the duties of their present position.
-Such payment shall be made upon the successful completion of the course. - (b) When the Board has directed the employee to participate in a course of instruction, the Board agrees to pay: - (i) the employee's regular hourly rate for time spent being instructed; - (ii) travel expenses in accordance with Board Policy; and - (iii) registration fees.
+- (a) Subject to budgetary constraints, the Employer agrees to pay all or part of the registration fee of any course of instruction approved by the Secretary-Treasurer or designate, which will better qualify employees to perform the duties of their present position.
+Such payment shall be made upon the successful completion of the course. - (b) When the Employer has directed the employee to participate in a course of instruction, the Employer agrees to pay: - (i) the employee's regular hourly rate for time spent being instructed: - (ii) travel expenses in accordance with Employer Policy; and - (iii) registration fees.

-34.03 Training on Non-Instructional Days
+34.03 Training Budgets

-- (a) Employees who are not otherwise assigned duties on noninstructional days shall be permitted to attend workshops being offered in the District provided such workshops are relevant to the duties of the employee. - (b) Employees who attend such workshops will be paid for the time spent at the workshop at their regular straight time rate of pay to a maximum of their normal appointed hours of work for that day. - (c) Employees shall be reimbursed for expenses incurred as a result of such participation in accordance with the Board's policy on travel expenses.
+- (a) Employees who are not otherwise assigned duties on noninstructional days shall be permitted to attend workshops being offered in the District provided such workshops are relevant to the duties of the employee. - (b) Employees who attend such workshops will be paid for the time spent at the workshop at their regular straight time rate of pay to a maximum of their normal appointed hours of work for that day.

-- (d) Effective July 1, 2020, the Service Improvement Allocation funding (initially \$17,657.00) will be maintained in a separate account to be used for training, education and professional development of employees, including: - (i) Paying employees, other than Noon Hour Supervisors, for hours spent in workshops beyond that provided in 34.03 (b); - (ii) Paying Noon Hour Supervisors who are renewing First Aid Certificates for actual hours spent in the course; - (iii) Cross-training among employees; and - (iv) Additional training, education or professional development opportunities to increase the overall supply of qualified employees.
+- (c) Employees shall be reimbursed for expenses incurred as a result of such participation in accordance with the Employer's policy on travel expenses. - (d) Operating budgets for training, education and professional development of employees, including: - (i) Paying employees, other than Noon Hour Supervisors, for hours spent in workshops beyond that provided in 34.03 (b); - (ii) Paying Noon Hour Supervisors who are renewing First Aid Certificates for actual hours spent in the course; - (iii) Cross-training among employees; and - (iv) Additional training, education or professional development opportunities to increase the overall supply of qualified employees.